 When you have provided us with your email contact details in connection with the sale of a product or service, we may use them for the purposes of marketing of our own products and services.
 You may, however, freely and if you do not agree with our marketing approach, refuse such communications either at the time of the collection or at the time each message arrives, simply by refusing its arrival as a recipient.
 Regarding the sending of any other type of e-communication, we will firstly request your prior and express consent.
 We need your consent for some aspects of these activities that are not covered by our legitimate interests (in particular, the collection of data through cookies and the provision of marketing directly to you through digital channels).

 If you do not agree with our marketing approach, you are entitled to withdraw your consent at any time.
-All our marketing is based on what we think would better serve our Customers and Applicants, but we are aware that not always will we get it right.
 We may use your data to show you TFP adverts and other content displayed on other websites such as, for example, on Facebook.
 If you do not wish us to use your data in this way, turn off the option "Advertisement Cookies” (please check our Cookies Policy).

 We may also use your personal data for these purposes if we consider it necessary to do so in order to defend our legitimate interests.